edvilloss/UAP/Courses/CE 412, Building Design.md

 |2F|ey1|||0|||22075559.86|
 |1F|ey1|||0|||42512505.74|
 |GF|ey1|||0|||95282518.33|
-- Mass Irregularity
+2. Mass Irregularity
 	- Mass irregularity exists if mass of a story &gt; 200% mass of adjacent stories
 	- As per occupancy (Residential building), there is no mass irregularity
-- Vertical Geometric Irregularity
+3. Vertical Geometric Irregularity
 	- Irregularity exists if the dimension of the lateral force resisting system at any story is more than 130% of that for any adjacent story.
 	- There is no Vertical Geometric Irregularity in the building
-- Vertical In-Plane Discontinuity in Vertical Elements Resisting Lateral Force
+4. Vertical In-Plane Discontinuity in Vertical Elements Resisting Lateral Force
 	- Irregularity exists if the offset is greater than the width (d) or there exists a reduction in stiffness of the story below.
 	- There is no Vertical In-Plane Discontinuity in Vertical Elements Resisting Lateral Force in the building
-- Discontinuity in Capacity-Weak Story
+5. Discontinuity in Capacity-Weak Story
+	- Story Force
+	- Show Table
+		-